 MCL builds on decades of prior work by the higher education community, including efforts to develop guidelines for general learning outcomes.
 These efforts have led to the creation of a range of tools that faculty can use to measure students’ general skills, such as critical thinking, complex reasoning, and problem solving.
 However, as beneficial as these resources are, they do not cover the full scope of learning in higher education.
 The next step in this process, and the main focus of MCL, is to concentrate on developing 21st Century tools to measure field-specific learning.

 Since December 2013, MCL has been bringing panels of faculty together from six fields of study (biology, business, communication, economics, history, and sociology) to identify the essential 21st Century competencies, conceptual knowledge, and practices that students in their fields should develop in college, in the introductory course as well as the major.
 Rather than striving to produce exhaustive or comprehensive lists of learning outcomes for these fields, the project aims to help faculty develop consensus around a limited set of empirically measurable “essential competencies and concepts” that reflect their top priorities for student learning.
 The faculty are also discussing the current status and future direction of assessment in their field.
-Pairs of faculty from each field are authoring a white paper synthesizing and expanding upon the work of these panels, which will be made publicly available by the end of 2015.
+Pairs of faculty from each field are authoring a white paper synthesizing and expanding upon the work of these panels, which will be made publicly available in early 2016.